- Microsoft announced a $1 billion digital transformation plan for Poland.

 The new data center that is being created in Poland will join the global Microsoft infrastructure.
 It currently includes 59 regions with access to the Azure cloud in over 140 countries.
 It provides local access to the Azure cloud itself, Microsoft 365 along with Dynamics 365 and Power Platform.

 ‘IT industry should be the locomotive of the modern economy’

 The report of the Sobieski Institute shows that in recent years the Polish economy has grown on average by 4.5 percent. per year, and the IT industry only 1.5 percent.
 Slawomir Szmytkowski, Vice President of the Management Board of Asseco Poland told during the “How to build the Digital Valley?” debate early in February 2020, that it’s symptomatic because the IT industry should be the locomotive of the modern economy.

 In the further discussion Jan Grabiec, chairman of the parliamentary Committee for Digitization, Innovation and Modern Technologies mentioned that the state is not able to create innovation.
 However, it can create conditions so that innovation can develop.
 ‘And we should move in this direction.’

 It seems that now Poland is actually translating those words into action.
+They might also try to integrate MuleSoft, to make digital transformation easier, discoverable, manageable, and secure.
 And, the partnership can indeed become a huge step forward in the Polish digitalization transformation.

 ‘I deeply believe that Microsoft’s investment in Poland will be important for enterprises, public institutions and the education system and will enable them to digitally transform and implement new work standards,’ Prime Minister Mateusz Morawiecki pointed out.